 With the right approach, permitting pets can increase your income.
-You are legally allowed to charge pet fees, pet deposits and pet rents, so this is a great source for extra revenue.
-You're also allowed to deduct pet damages from the regular security deposit if the pet deposit doesn't fully cover your costs.
+You are legally allowed to charge pet fees, pet deposits, and pet rents, so this is a great source of extra revenue.
+You’re also allowed to deduct pet damages from the regular security deposit if the pet deposit doesn’t fully cover your costs.
 When you allow pets, you get happier tenants and more profit from each unit.

 Take the Luxury Route